dwellir-public/blockchain-monitor-operator/templates/clickhouse-exporter/README.md

 # Access the default databse via the clickhouse-client
 clickhouse-client -d default -u admin --password <password>
+# Alernatively use the user that the charm sets up
+clickhouse-client -d default -u relation_X --password <password>

-# Run the migrations by copy-pasting the contents of the files
+# Run the setup by copy-pasting the contents of the files
+# mig001:
 CREATE TABLE IF NOT EXISTS block_height_requests (
 ...
+# mig002:
+CREATE TABLE IF NOT EXISTS max_height_over_time (
+...
+# etc
 ```

 ### pip installs